 In the end I decided to send the full-frame photo to my editors and they made the decision to crop it.
 A prime example of why photographers need editors. :)

 Here's the photo as it ran, lede on the Style section front:

 If you look at Hartman's other work (links at bottom of the post) this photo is a little atypical.
 Hartman says he is really getting into shooting portraits lately.
 This was actually the first time he had ever used a beauty dish, and was experimenting as he went.

 "This portrait was a very simple one-light setup and a little bit of fill," he said.
 "I used a 22" Beauty Dish on a 7b Profoto pack.
 I positioned the light to the right of the subject slightly above his head and angled down a bit.
 I feathered the dish off the subject towards the books to add a little light to the other room.
 I used the Silver side of a 5 in 1 [reflector] held by my trusty assistant Brian Lipps, to the left of the subject about 3 feet away to add a tiny bit of light to the other side."

 As for the camera-awareness and subject interaction, Hartman pretty much let the assignment drive the process:

 I had talked with my editor about the photo.
 We wanted a photo of him looking directly into the camera so that he would really connect with the reader.__________

 So I simply explained to Chad what I was looking for while chatting before we started shooting and the rest was all him.
 He is a very confident, kinda, and very comfortable in front of the camera.
 Which I think comes across in this photo.

 Bret Hartman is based out of Los Angeles and is a regular contributor to The AP, The LA Times, NBCUniversal and The Washington Post.
-You can see more of his work on his website, or follow him on his blog.
+You can see more of his work here.